Candidate privacy notice

 • health and ability to perform the role in question;

-• employment / academic records as part of our referencing process, usually covering the previous five years.
+• employment / academic records as part of our referencing process, usually covering the previous five years;

 • information to establish you as an employee, such as bank details, national insurance number, emergency contacts and other details required to process your pay and benefits and protect you as an employee.

 Any information we require at this later stage of your application will be explained fully to you at the time.
-No third parties are contacted for any information not in the public domain without you being advised in advance.
+No third parties are contacted for any information that is not in the public domain without you being advised in advance.

 The recruitment process and type of information we obtain depends on the role in question.
-If you have any questions about which checks would apply to your application please ask for further information.
+If you have any questions about which checks would apply to your application, please ask for further information.

 How we will use information about you